-Whether part of a vanity or standing as a pedestal, a bathroom sink is often the first fixture seen when entering the room.
+Whether you have a bathroom vanity or pedestal sink, your bathroom sink is often the first fixture you see when entering the room.
 And sinks can't be hidden behind a shower curtain if the last occupant left them messy.
 So you'll want to keep them clean and shining, even if only to start each new day on a high note.
 Clean your bathroom sink with a general-purpose spray cleaner or a mixture of vinegar and water (one cup vinegar to one cup water).

 Acrylic and fiberglass tubs do not have pores in them so they're easy to keep clean with a small amount of dish soap and water.
 Wipe the surface of the tub with a soft cloth for ongoing maintenance.
-If you, or someone in your household, use bath oils, wipe down the tub immediately after bathing to avoid scum build-up.
+If you, or someone in your household, use bath oils, wipe down the tub immediately after bathing to avoid scum buildup.

-The best cleaning method for showerheads and faucets depends on composition.
+The best cleaning method for showerheads and faucets depends on the material.
 To remove lime from showerheads made with chrome, stainless steel, or other protected metal surfaces, fill a plastic bag with white vinegar.
 Attach the bag over the showerhead with a rubber band.
 Wait one hour, then remove the bag of vinegar and turn on the shower to flush away the vinegar and sediment.
 Polish with a soft cloth.

-For fixtures with oil-rubbed bronze or brass finishes, it is often recommend that you use only water for cleaning.
+For fixtures with oil-rubbed bronze or brass finishes, it is often recommended that you use only water for cleaning.
 This is especially true of fixtures with "living finishes" that are intended to change over time.
 Refer to the manufacturer's care instructions since cleansers can damage a specialty surface.
 And if in doubt, always test a cleaning product on an inconspicuous part of the fixture so that any damage to the finish is hard to spot.